OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/mainnet.md

 Once you are happy with your initial contracts, you can deploy them to mainnet using the `--network` flag.

-This flag takes the network details from the Truffle configuration file.
-You can use Infura to connect to mainnet, with a `truffle-config.js` like this one:
+This flag takes the network details from the network configuration file.
+You can use Infura to connect to mainnet, with a `networks.js` or `truffle.js` like this one:

 ```js
 'use strict';